palpaulcode/alx-low_level_programming/0x0B-malloc_free/README.md

 ## File `3-alloc_grid.c`
 File contains a function that returns a pointer to a 2-D array of integers.
 Each element of the grid is initialized to `0`.
 The function returns `NULL` on failure.
 If `width` or `height` of the grid is `0` or negative, the function returns `NULL`.

+## File `4-free_grid.c`
+This file contains a function that frees a 2-dimensional grid previously created by `alloc_grid` function above.